rommelryanrico/terminal-app/README.md

   * colorized_string
   * date

-Initially we wanted to implement very simple functionality and cared more for the experiential component of the app.
+Initially we cared more for the experiential component of the app at the expense of an organised control flow.
 However this made the source code very disorganised.

 The implementaion of a class and class functions, as well as a module, allowed us to structure the code in a way that was more presentable and readable.
-We found that the output was more efficient once the code was refactored.
+We found that the output was also more efficient once the code was refactored.

-Dealing with the if/else conditionals was easier when we used Ruby case statements.
+Dealing with the if/else conditionals was also easier when we used Ruby case statements.

 ## Setup